 You’re a high-flying flag

 The home of the free and the brave

 Under red, white and blue

 Where there’s never a boast or brag

 Keep your eye on the grand old flag

-On Flag Day—and every day—your purchase supports The Met’s collection, study, conservation, and presentation of these and other inspiring Museum objects, representing 5,000 years of art.
-Shop The Met Store here.
+On Flag Day—and every day—your Met Store purchase supports the Museum’s collection, study, conservation, and presentation of these and other inspiring treasures, representing 5,000 years of art.
+Find your favorite patriotic items in The Met Store here.